ArronBeale/CI_PP1_V_Photography/README.md

 - (Fixed) When I deployed onto GitHub pages my images did not load as the path began with a "/", i removed this as I researched that this can stop images loading on GitHub pages.

 ## Deployment
+- The deployed site can be found via the following link: https://arronbeale.github.io/CI_PP1_V_Photography/

 ## Credits
 - Google Maps for use of map code to embed on contact page.